-The price advantage of mobile homes has decreased over the past decade primarily because of increases in site rents.
+The price advantage of mobile homes has decreased over the past decadeyears primarily because of increases in site rents.
 These rent increases are partly due to higher standards in mobile home parks but are primarily due to restrictive zoning which shows or stops the creation of more sites.
 A survey of mobile home dealers in Oregon conducted during the summer of 1978 revealed that 1,000 mobile home sales a month in the state were broken off because the buyer could not locate a space for the home.

 There is no evidence currently available that restrictive zoning has limited mobile home placement in Tillamook County but mobile home placement records show that most mobile home placements occurred in the South Central, Central, and North Central market areas.
 (See Table 4) Considerable areas of land in unincorporated areas have been zoned for mobile homes as an outright use.
 About 77 percent of mobile homes have been placed in unincorporated areas over the past decade.
-It appears as though mobile home placement has been more limited by incorporated city governments in the County.
-Only 23 percent of mobile home placements occurred there.
+It appears as though mobile home placement for mobile home placements occurred there.
 The cities of Tillamook, Rockaway, Wheeler, and Manzanita had particularly low number of mobile home sitings.
-These cities had about 24 percent of building placements but only 4 percent of mobile home placements.
+These cities had about 24 percent of building placements but only 4 percent of mobile home placements.^{}